conan-io/docs/reference/commands/consumer/search.rst

 Tabular output
 ++++++++++++++

-You can generate a table for all binaries from a given recipe with the ``--table`` argument:
+You can generate a table for all binaries from a given recipe with the :command:`--table` argument:

 .. code-block:: bash